krunalpriyadarshi/Codeforce-Solutions/Book/Book_Gradle.md

       ```

 - **Inputs & Outputs**
-  - Inputs + Outputs tell Gradle when a task needs to run; without them, Gradle always runs it.
-If Input is changed or Output is missing, Gradle will execute the task else task will be skipped. - This logic is used for Incremental Build.
+  - This is used for Incremental Build. -> input-output tells if something is modified or not.
+Based of metadata it tell gradle to run particular task or not.

   - Task A (producer)